 A few months ago I revisited my first book.
 It was like meeting up with old friends.
-I quickly realized how much my writing had improved in the intervening years, but also how much I loved my first main character (a Top Secret Gadget Inventor) and wanted a better story for him.
-Over the last few months I have completely rewritten IN GRAV(e)Y DANGER!
-Now there is a fantastically bonkers granny and an evil auntie and an alien in the mix.
+I quickly realized how much my writing had improved in the intervening years, but also how much I loved my first main character (a self-doubting Top Secret Gadget Inventor) and wanted a better story for him.
+Over the last few months I have completely rewritten IN GRAV(e)Y DANGER! (even changing it’s name to Gravy Danger!)
+Now there is a fantastically bonkers, wonderfully encouraging granny; an evil auntie and an alien in the mix.
 It has been an absolute joy, but a lot of hard work, to write it.

 Last week I took a very deep breath and sent the first 10 pages to Cornerstones Literary Consultancy (http://cornerstones.co.uk/uk/) to see if I was as at stage when they could help me to take it to the next level.
 It was like sending one of my children off for an exam!
 Within a couple of days I had some fantastic feedback saying that I was a “talented writer” and that my “voice is perfectly-pitched to your audience”.
 I felt like I’d won the lottery.

 I have been assigned a mentor, who will work with me for 12 hours to make the book as good as I can get it.
 So, yesterday I sent my complete manuscript off to her…gulp, gulp…and now have a nail-biting wait for feedback…